search icon

 Starts at $0 + state fees and only takes 5-10 minutes

 There’s more to a job than just the pay.
 An employee’s quality of life also depends on the terms and benefits of the position.
 For employers, it’s vital to know in advance what can be expected from the employee.
-So it’s essential for both sides to have a binding document that fully sets out the details of employment.
+It’s essential for both sides to have a binding document that fully sets out the details of employment.

-Black’s Law Dictionary assigns the phrase “employment agreement” with this definition: “A formal agreement that spells out the rules of engagement between an employee and an employer.”
+Black’s Law Dictionary assigns the phrase “employment agreement” this definition: “A formal agreement that spells out the rules of engagement between an employee and an employer.”
 But that’s only a basic definition.
 An employment agreement’s business definition is a binding agreement between an employer and employee that defines each party’s rights and responsibilities.
 Employment agreements cover a wide variety of topics.
 Here are a few:

 Aside from these issues, employment agreements often discuss confidentiality matters, behavioral expectations, and even non-compete clauses.
 Employers generally require employees to sign employment agreements before starting work.